 She got the fascinating life story (well actually, snippets of it!) of Irené John Joubert out of him recently.

 Fascinating thing is, Tuffy DID this stuff, Chuck Norris acts it out.
 Here’s an eyewitness account of his famous plummet from a chopper.

-Here he is in those far-off days when you could see his chin and not his forehead:
+Here he is in those far-off days when you could see more chin and not so much forehead:

 Tuffy’s older brother Etienne remembers him getting his nickname like this: In the very English environment of the Harrismith Methodist church some soutie made the mistake of calling the French masculine name Irené the English feminine name Irene in Sunday school and promptly got dondered right then and there by said Irené.
 And hence the nickname Tuffy was born.